-CHS 481: ADVANCED INTERNSHIP IN COUNSELING AND HUMAN SERVICES
+CHS 480/1: ADVANCED INTERNSHIP IN COUNSELING AND HUMAN SERVICES or INTERNSHIP IN REHABILITATION SERVICES

-This form must be completed by the student and signed by at least the internship site supervisor by the deadline of July 1 for registration eligibility in the Fall semester or December 15 for the Spring semester.
+This form must be completed by the student and signed by at least the internship site supervisor by the deadline of June 15 for registration eligibility in the Fall semester or December 15 for the Spring semester.
 All remaining signatures must be obtained in order to complete the registration process.

 Name Graduation Date

 Address

-Phone: () Credits Completed
+Credits Completed

 Semester: CRN: Subject: Course Number

 Internship Agency/School

 Address

 Zip

-Supervisor's Name Certificati ons/Licenses
+Supervisor's Name Certification ons/Licenses

 Supervisor's Title

-Supervisor's Phone: ()
+Supervisor's Phone: ( )

+Supervisor email:

-If yes, your job title: Starting Date
+Are you (the student) employed in the agend If yes, your job title:

+Starting Date Completion n Date

 Approvals

 On-Site Supervisor: DATE:

-Faculty Member: (Can be filled in after registration) DATE:
+Faculty Member:(Can be filled in after registration) DATE:

 Program Director/Chair: DATE:

-CPS Dean (Advising) DATE:
+CDC Doon (Advising) DATE.